nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `edit 2 m/CS2040s` Clears all module tags of the 2nd person and tag `CS2040s` as a module.
 * `edit 2 edu/ m/` Clears all education and module tags of the 2nd person.

+### Adding an event: `event`
+Adds an event into the address book.

+Format: `event INDEX…​ name/EVENT NAME info/EVENT DETAILS d/DATE t/TIME`

+* Tags the participating persons to the events based on the specified `INDEX…​`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* All fields must be provided.
+* Argument provided for `DATE` has to be in the format of `yyyy-MM-dd`.
+* Argument provided for `TIME` has to be in the format of `HH:mm`.
+* Arguments for `DATE` and `TIME` has to be valid (i.e Date and Time specified must be after the current date and time)
+* `EVENT NAME` has a limit of 100 characters.
+* `EVENT DETAILS` has a limit of 300 characters.

+Examples:
+* `event 1 2 name/lunch appointment info/Having lunch at Hai Di Lao VivoCity d/2022-10-20 t/12:15` Creates the Event and adds into the address book.

+### Cancelling an event : `cancelevent`

+Deletes the specified event from the address book.

+Format: `cancelevent INDEX`

+* Deletes the event at the specified `INDEX`.
+* The index refers to the index number shown in the displayed event list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `cancelevent 2` deletes the 2nd event in the address book.

+Alternate Format: `cancelevent INDEX…​`

+* Deletes multiple events at the specified `INDEX`'s.
+* The index refers to the index number shown in the displayed event list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* Each index **must be separated by a whitespace**

+Examples:
+* `list` followed by `cancelevent 2 5 7` deletes the 2nd, 5th and 7th events in the address book.

+### Deleting a person : `delete`

+Deletes the specified person from the address book.

+Format: `delete INDEX`

+* Deletes the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+Alternate Format: `delete INDEX…​`

+* Deletes multiple persons at the specified `INDEX`'s.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* Each index **must be separated by a whitespace**

+Examples:
+* `list` followed by `delete 2 5 7` deletes the 2nd, 5th and 7th person in the address book.

 ### Locating persons: `find`

 Finds persons that match any of the given fields and tags.